niplav/site/range_and_forecasting_accuracy.md

 [home](./index.md)
 -------------------

-*author: niplav, created: 2020-03-24, modified: 2020-05-02, language: english, status: notes, importance: 6, confidence: possible*
+*author: niplav, created: 2020-03-24, modified: 2020-05-13, language: english, status: notes, importance: 6, confidence: possible*

 > __This text looks at the accuracy of forecasts in relation
 > to the time between forecast and resolution, and asks three
 > questions: First; is the accuracy higher between forecasts;
 > Second; is the accuracy higher between questions; Third; is the
-> accuracy higher within questions.
+> accuracy higher within questions?
 These questions are analyzed
 > using data from [PredictionBook](https://predictionbook.com/) and
 > [Metaculus](https://www.metaculus.com/questions/), the answers turn
 > out to be no, no and \_.
 Possible reasons are discussed.__